qosmicro/coming-soon-for-genesis/readme.txt

 2. Plugin Options Page

 == Changelog ==

+= 1.0.2 =
+* Fixed bug that had HTML conflicting in Edit Post page

 = 1.0.1 =
 * Fixed bug that hid background images if body had a background color in CSS